-To ensure coordination with the Government of South Sudan, high-level oversight and overall guidance on project implementation will be provided by the Project Steering Committee (PSC) comprising the Minister for Finance and Economic Planning (MOFEP), Minister for Agriculture and Food Security (MAFS), and Governors of participating States.
+To ensure coordination with the Government of South Sudan, high-level oversight and overall guidance on project implementation will be provided by the Project Steering Committee (PSC) comprising the Minister for Finance and Economic Planning (MOFEP), Minister for Agriculture and Food Security (MAFS), Ministry of Livestock and Fisheries, and Governors of participating States.
 The PSC will meet at least twice a year.